shervinea/cheatsheet-translation/tr/cs-221-states-models.md

 **95. Epsilon-greedy ― The epsilon-greedy policy is an algorithm that balances exploration with probability ϵ and exploitation with probability 1−ϵ.
 For a given state s, the policy πact is computed as follows:**

 &#10230; Epsilon-açgözlü ― Epsilon-açgözlü politika, ϵ olasılıkla araştırmayı ve 1−ϵ olasılıkla sömürüyü dengeleyen bir algoritmadır.
-Her bir s durumu için, politika, πact, aşağıdaki şekilde hesaplanır:
+Her bir s durumu için, πact politikası aşağıdaki şekilde hesaplanır:

 <br>